SuperNEMO-DBD/Falaise/documentation/flvisualize/FLVisualize.md

 Performance may be affected on slower systems or those without modern graphics cards due to the complexity of the geometry.

-OS X systems may also see some performance loss on startup and moving between events.
+macOS systems may also see some performance loss on startup and moving between events.

 Both issues are under investigation.